elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 when all they mean is "dog", or when they confuse you with *Origanum majorana* (is it oregano, or marjoram?) and what is the reason that common oregano should be considered vulgar?
-Also, if you have been in the Tropics, you surely noticed how easy it is to confuse a banana plant with larger flowerless heliconia, and with other plants that provide no fruit nor carry any particularly showy flowers.
+Also, if you have been in the Tropics, you surely noticed how easy it is to confuse a banana plant with larger flowerless heliconia, and with other plants used in *tamales*, which provide no fruit nor carry any particularly showy flowers.
 The answer is in **taxonomy** : common oregano and marjoram both belong to the *Origanum* genus, while bananas, heliconias, and bihao belong to the *Zingiberales* order, and all are vascular plants, or *Tracheophyta*.

 If you think we chose a too complex example, well, we are using this example precisely because it's a complex one, coming from real life, and not the rather tedious and far too simplistic